amacaida/claude-chat-viewer/README.md

 - Responsive design
 - Persistent storage of last viewed conversation

+## Known Limitations of Claude's Export Format

+Claude's data export (ZIP or `conversations.json`) does not include certain fields:

+- **Model name**: The model used for each conversation (e.g. Sonnet, Opus) is not present in exported files, so the viewer cannot display it.
+- **Thinking/reasoning**: Extended thinking content is not included in exports.
+The "Show thinking" toggle only applies to inline `<antThinking>` tags that occasionally appear in older conversation text.

+These are limitations of what Claude.ai exports, not of the viewer itself.

 ## Privacy

 **Your data stays private.** This application runs entirely in your browser as a static website.
 Your conversations and files: